Forest Paths and Mirage Waters: Works on Paper

 These drawings are unframed.
 They are created on high quality, sustainable papers (usually Eco Fabriano 200gsm).
 Materials used include willow charcoal, soluble graphite bocks, conte pastels and pencil.
 Techniques used include subtractive drawing and washed in tints for simple and subtle colour.

-As my concern grows for adjusting my art toward ecologically sustainable practices, which is fitting for an artist with a strong connection to natural landscapes, this genre is probably by most eco-friendly offering!
-And if you share this concern for the environment, it is now possible to find some lovely eco-friendly framing options too.
+As my concern grows for adjusting my art toward ecologically sustainable practices, which is fitting for an artist with a strong connection to natural landscapes, this genre is probably by most eco-friendly offering.
+If you share this concern for the environment, it is now possible to find some lovely eco-friendly framing options too.

 The over all dimensions of the papers used normally conform (roughly speaking) to A2, A3 and A4 sizes, the size of each artwork image is supplied with the photo.